-The incredible lives and legends of Nagaland’s tribes could fill several coffee table books and numerous terrabytes of data.
-But if you are planning a trip to this exotic land (and you must!), here are some basic Naga tribal facts you should know:
+The incredible lives and legends of Nagaland’s Naga tribes could fill several coffee table books and numerous terrabytes of data.
+But if you are planning a trip to this exotic land (and you must!), here are some basic Naga tribe facts you should know:

 1. The word ‘Naga’ is said to have originated from the Burmese word ‘Naka,’ meaning people with earrings.
 This is, in fact, an umbrella term used for Indo-Mongoloid people living in this region.
 Many Naga people have spilled over into neighbouring Burma, Assam and manipur, too.